raspberrypilearning/Pedagogy-Quick-Reads/23 - Feedback Literacy in AI/readme.md

 *   Consider how and when AI-produced feedback might enrich or even replace existing teacher-student dialogue
 *   Teach students about feedback literacy and support students in developing and applying their own feedback literacy

-As time goes on, teachers may also demand more from AI tools, expecting functionalities such as the ability to turn off feedback in the form of telling and have feedback only in the form of guiding, to better lead students towards pre-defined learning objectives and feedforward to useful knowledge building.
+As time goes on, teachers may also demand more from AI tools, expecting functionalities such as the ability to turn off feedback in the form of telling and have feedback only in the form of guiding, to better lead students towards pre-defined learning objectives and feed forward to useful knowledge building.

 ## Key concepts